Anu-Subrahmanian99/SQL_assignments/README.md

 4.Create a stored procedure to retrieve the salary of a worker based on WORKER_ID.
 5.Create a stored procedure to count the number of workers in a given department 6.Create a stored procedure to retrieve the average salary of workers in a given department.

+#SQL assignment 9

+The assignment includes creating the database, use before after triggers, update, delete etc.
+STEPS USED

+1.Created a database named timeable.
+2. Use the database.
+3.create table teachers
+3.Create a before insert trigger before_insert_teacher.
+4.Create an after insert trigger after_insert_teacher.
+5.Create a before delete trigger to raise an error if experience is greater than 10 years.
+6.Create an after delete trigger to insert into teacher_log when a row is deleted.